Using Envelopes

 {Out.kr(0,EnvGen.kr(~env, doneAction: Done.freeSelf))}.play

-The following node will be used for generating the kick itself.
-It has two arguments - the gain and the pitch:
+The following SynthDef uses the envelope inside the node.
+No bus is needed for The synth has two arguments - the gain and the pitch:

 (